ultranoise/digital-lutherie/README.md

 ServerQuit.add({ 0.exit }); // quit if the button is pressed
 ```

-Finally, if you want to can call SC3 plugins.
+Finally, you can use SC3 plugins.
 The board has them installed.
 For example, the following code uses the FM7 plugin:

 ```
 s.waitForBoot({